The Unfinished Wyrm

 Edith Shepley looks like a Wyrm.

 Now a woman at sixteen years old, Edith must marry and beget Ewert's next heir.
 She obediently considers suitor after suitor, some sweet, some baffling, some detestable.
-But the more she sees of her mother's society, the more Edith questions whether she really is a Folk lady.
+But the more she sees of her mother's society, the more Edith questions whether she really is a Folk lady, after all.
 And the more she's stung by its insults, its injuries and injustices, the more she doubts she really wants to be.

 Edith Brand has found a home at last, with kith and kin and perhaps even love, but she's living a lie, and more and more people know it.
 Still haunted by a mysterious history full of Wolves, Wolves, and more Wolves, Edith musters her courage and takes every opportunity to learn the truth about her father and herself – and it is a truth even more terrible than she feared.

-After years of running from her father's secrets, hiding behind false names, Edith has finally made peace with her true self.
+After three years of running from her father's secrets, hiding behind false names, Edith has finally made peace with her true self.
 Now, she must work – and quickly, for she still has her own secrets, and one of them is starting to show.

 Alas, not everyone is glad her father left such a determined heir – and even less glad about what sort of heirs she might leave.
 While Edith struggles to weave the war-torn Trothlands together again, other, brutal, hands work against her.
 On the very cusp of peace, with all her fondest dreams finally within reach, Edith learns her battles have only just begun.